kiankaas/personal-soccer-stats-analysis/README.md

 - In games I played, I was directly involved in **35.4%** of my team's total goals, contributing to just over **1 in every 3 goals** my team scores.
 - My team's win percentage was **~26%** higher in matches where I either contributed to or scored a goal, compared to games where I did not.

-**Next Steps**: To capitalize on my positive impact, my team should focus on:
+**Next Steps**: To capitalize on my positive impact, my team should focus on **enhancing attacking involvement** and **offensive adaptability**:

-- Ensuring I am consistently involved in attacking plays by using tactics that emphasize my positioning and goal-scoring opportunities.
+- Ensuring I am consistently involved in attacking plays by using tactics that emphasize my strengths, positioning, and goal-scoring opportunities.
 - Exploring strategies to improve offensive performance in matches where I have difficulty getting goal-scoring opportunities, ensuring better outcomes even in those scenarios.

 ### **3. Consistent Goal Contributions with Short Droughts**